NithyasreeVP/Predicting-Personality-Traits-Using-Multimodal-Data/README.md

 ## Dataset:

-This is provided by the department (from [Juan et al., 2016]) and is present in the GPU1 of the department.
+This is provided by [Juan et al., 2016].

 ## Overview: